TomSumner28/merchant-data/README.md

 Use the `uploadKnowledgeFile` helper from `lib/supabaseClient.js` to upload files into the `knowledge-base` bucket.

 The Knowledge Base page will allow you to upload images, PDFs and spreadsheets to Supabase Storage and remove them when needed.

+The home page includes a Draft Reply tool that can generate email responses.
+Use the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales, Account Manager or Legal.